 - The deadline to apply is 30th June 2021, or if it's a "no deal" Brexit - then 31st December 2020.

-) will not be able to apply for 'settled status' under the EU Settlement Scheme but will have some protected rights - more on this page.
+) would not be able to apply for 'settled status' under the EEA Settlement Scheme but this has been changed by the

 When can people start applying for settled status?